What is pediatric dentistry?

-According to Dr. Young and the American Dental Association, you should be brushing your child's teeth at least two times a day.
+According to Children's Dentistry and the American Dental Association, you should be brushing your child's teeth at least two times a day.
 Children will not have the dexterity to effectively brush their teeth until they are 6 or 7 years old, and even then should be monitored closely.
 Brushing keeps your teeth, gums and mouth clean and healthy by removing bacteria causing plaque.
 It is also recommended when you brush your teeth, you use a soft bristle toothbrush and toothpaste that contains fluoride.
 You should spend at least a minute on the top teeth and a minute on the bottom teeth, and remember to brush your tongue; it will help keep your breath smelling fresh!

 When should I change my toothbrush?

 Your toothbrush will eventually wear out, especially if you are brushing your teeth twice a day for two to three minutes each time.
-Dr. Young recommends children should change their toothbrush every three months.
+Children's Dentistry recommends children should change their toothbrush every three months.
 If you are using an electric toothbrush, be sure to read the directions as you may not need to change toothbrush heads as frequently.
 After brushing, rinse your toothbrush with hot water to kill germs and keep the bristles clean.
 If you've been sick, be sure to change your toothbrush as soon as possible.